-The Exp (B) column presents odds ratio and indicates that reliability is 17.455 times more likely to make customers feel high level of satisfaction than feel low level of satisfaction.
-In other words, unit change in reliability score is accompanied by 17.455 times change in probability of making customers satisfied in the same direction.
-The confidence interval for reliability is 3.709 to 82.148 which indicate that reliability is between 3.709 to 82.148 times as likely to make the customer feel a high level of satisfaction than, feel a low level of satisfaction.
-This variable has a higher confidence interval compared to other variables.
+The Exp (B) column presents odds ratio and indicates that reliability is 83.75 times more likely to make customers feel high level of satisfaction than feel low level of satisfaction.
+In other words, unit change in reliability score is accompanied by 83.75 times change in probability of making customers satisfied in the same direction.
 This is because it is the only variable which is significant.
 This shows that the variable has explanatory power compared to others.

-From the table, reliability, assurance, empathy and responsiveness are positively related to customer satisfaction because of the positive sign of their regression coefficient (B).
+From the table, reliability, assurance and responsiveness are positively related to customer satisfaction because of the positive sign of their regression coefficient (B).
 Furthermore, their odds ratio is greater than 1.
-One variable, tangibility has a negative relationship with satisfaction as its odds ratio is below 1.
+Two variables, tangibility and empathy have a negative relationship with satisfaction as its odds ratio is below 1.